Protected areas of Russia: Other areas

-Total Land Area
+Total land area

 On May 21, 2019, the Moscow Times cited a World Wildlife Fund report indicating that Russia now ranks first in the world for its amount of protected natural areas with 63.3 million hectares of specially protected natural areas.
 However, the article did not contain a link to WWF's report and it may be based on previously gathered data.